 Represented the debtor in a complex bankruptcy involving a closely held corporation whose main asset, a valuable Manhattan commercial property, had been placed under receivership prior to the chapter 11 filing.
-Our court confirmed reorganization plan resolved all disputes with shareholders and included a new $16.5 mortgage loan used to satisfy all creditors.
+Our court confirmed reorganization plan resolved all disputes with shareholders and included a new $16.5 million mortgage loan used to satisfy all creditors.

 Coyne International Enterprises Corp. – Restructuring